Ollama is the easiest way to automate your work using open models, while keeping your data safe.

 Ollama has a public GitHub repository with 166,253 stars.

-Based on user reviews and social mentions, the most common pain points are: API costs, llama, cost tracking, large language model.
+Based on user reviews and social mentions, the most common pain points are: API costs, llama, token cost, cost tracking.